alan-ma/game-sharing/README.md

 # Game Sharing Service
 This is a proof-of-concept game streaming platform that allows players to jump into different games without any client-side processing.
 Since all game information is stored in the server, players can share the exact state of their play-through with other users, allowing anyone to experience games from the same moment.

 I was inspired by [Stadia](https://stadia.dev), envisioning a future where content creators can share what they are playing in a video or livestream, and let viewers experience it too!
-I think that another advantage of the game streaming model is that it allows for open-world MMORPGs of an extremely large scale.
+I also think that the game streaming model allows for open-world MMORPGs of an extremely large scale, and built this platform with a pub/sub pattern in hopes of achieving this.

 This project is still in the works!
 As of now, the skeleton of the backend service is in place, using RESTful APIs and WebSocket to communicate with clients.
-I am currently wrapping up integration with a Redis database, and am planning on creating a simple frontend UI to demo the service!
+I am currently wrapping up integration with a Redis database, and am planning on creating a user interface to demo the platform!

 ## Architecture
 ![Architecture diagram](Architecture.png)